kodaline/home-planner/README.md

 ## Use case

 When you have nothing to do why not designing a new room?
-Maybe for the baby, to work or meditate
+Maybe for the baby, an office for work or a place to meditate and relax.

 [Preview](https://planner.dueacaso.it)